Sandyzlife/module-6-prompt-engineering-portfolio/Sandeep_B_PromptEngineering.md

 | 4 | Neutral | Neutral | Neutral | No |
 | 5 | Negative | Negative | Negative | No |

 Few-shot prompting is most useful when tasks require a specific format or classification style.
-Examples help the model understand expectations and improve consistency.
-It is especially effective for structured business tasks.
+Providing examples helps the model understand expectations and produce more consistent outputs.
+It is especially valuable for structured business tasks, sentiment analysis, and data categorization.
 ---

 # Part 4: Responsible AI & Limitations